-Micro hydro power projects are small sized facilities (about 100 kW or less).
+Micro hydropower projects are small sized facilities (about 100 kW or less).
 They are typically used in remote locations to serve the power needs of a single home or business.
-Figure 7-4 shows a photograph of a micro hydro power plant in Tamil Nadu, India.
+Figure 7-4 shows a photograph of a micro hydro power plant manufactured by Suneco Green Energy.

-Figure 7-4: Micro hydro power facility (Source: Home Power [8])
+Figure 7-4: Micro hydropower facility (Source: Suneco Green Energy [8])